Octoberweather/GIS-maps/README.md

 # GIS-maps
-maps created using ArcGIS Desktop and Pro at CSUDH 2020
+- maps created using ArcGIS Desktop and Pro at CSUDH 2020
+- research poster for thesis project